pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/final_phase.rst

 Final Goals
 ^^^^^^^^^^^

-* Provide a tracker bug free final release suitable for meeting the needs of our users.
+* Provide a tracker-bug-free final release suitable for meeting the needs of our users.

 Final Release Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to do Pardus Final official, the following criterias must be met:
+In order to do Pardus Final Release official, the following criteria must be met:

 * All `RC release requirements`_ must be achieved.
 * All bugs blocking the Final tracker must be closed.
 * The installation manager (YALI_) must be able to complete an installation using IDE, SATA, SCSI and iSCSI storage devices
 * The installation manager (YALI_) must be able to create partition tables using any file system offered in installer configuration and complete installation for LVM, software, hardware or BIOS RAID, or  IDE, SATA, SCSI and iSCSI storage devices.
 * The installation manager (YALI_) must boot and run on all `supported architectures`_ from install and live images
-* All known bugs can cause corruption of user data be fixed or marked as "High" on `Pardus bugzilla`_
+* All known bugs that can cause corruption of user data must be fixed or marked as "High" on `Pardus bugzilla`_
-* The following criterias should be met on both live and default installed system for desktop validation
+* The following criteria should be met on both live and default installed system for desktop validation
     - The icons of desktop menu applications all should exist and have a consistent appearance and sufficiently high resolution to avoid appearing blurry
     - All desktop menu applications must start successfully
     - All desktop menu applications must pass basic functionality tests and not crash after a few minutes of normal use.